tripplyons/find-twitter-accounts/README.md

 # Find Twitter Accounts
-Scrapes Twitter accounts and classifies their profiles using a BERT model
+Find and classify Twitter accounts using a BERT model

+## Use cases

+- Finding bot accounts
+- Finding accounts of new cryptocurrency projects
+- Finding any other kind of account you can make a dataset for

 ## Installation